paser-group/continuous-secsoft/fall25-sqa/workshops/w8-forensics/README.md

 - Assist Dolly by writing logging code in the correct locations in `w8.py` with comments so that the two above-mentioned issues are logged for all provided ML functions.
 After writing the code, put in comments to justify your code, save `w8.py`.
 - You do not have to generate the logs by executing `w8.py`
-- You must find and add logging code to 20 locations with comments
+- You must find 20 locations for logging and add comments in those locations

 ### Rubric

+- Please upload your Python file `w8.py` in which you have added necessary comments.
+There should comments to identify 20 logging locations.
 - Code with comments: 100%